 Week-End at the Waldorf (1945)

 An adaptation of ‘Grand Hotel’ this movie focuses on guests staying at New York City’s famed Waldorf-Astoria Hotel.
-Wife of the president of the Waldorf-Astoria Corporation, Mrs. Lucius Boomer, served as a technical advisor on the film, as did Ted Saucier, who handled public relations for the property.
+The wife of the president of the Waldorf-Astoria Corporation, Mrs Lucius Boomer, served as a technical advisor on the film, as did Ted Saucier, who handled public relations for the property.
 There’s always been glamour associated with hotels; this movie was among those that sparked this association.
 In fact, the Waldorf-Astoria management wanted the film shot in colour in order to show the grandeur of the property, but it remained in black and white.

 Warren Trent (Melvyn Douglas) owns a hotel that is the epitome of luxury, but the books tell a different story.
 St Gregory Hotel is almost broke.
 The plot revolves around his attempt along with the hotel manager to prevent a corporate takeover.
 As a hotelier, there are many tips to take away on the functional aspect of running a hotel.

 This movie is a great example of why communication skills are really important in this industry.
 All the problems in this movie start with the bellboy getting some information wrong and thus the guests getting into some crazy situations.